cyle/fuck-reader/README.md

 ## Front-end installation

 This was built with lighttpd and php5-cgi (running via fastcgi).
-Set document root to the `www` folder.
+Set the lighttpd document root to the `www` folder.

+Also, include this line in your lighttpd config:

+    include "/path/to/fuck-reader/config/fuckreader-lighty.conf"

+Obviously replacing the path to the file with the actual path on your server.
+That lighty conf file includes the routing for fuck reader.
+Make sure you edit the first line of it accordingly, since you won't be using **fuckreader.com**.

 Edit `www-includes/dbconn_mysql.example.php` with the necessary settings and rename it to `dbconn_mysql.php` when you're done.